NatsuDrag9/tdd-embedded-c-ex/ex-led-scheduler/Readme.md

 ```./configure``` <br />
 ```make tdd```

-The cpputest is compiled according to the instructions mentioned in the [Using CppUTest with Makefileworker.mk and gcc](https://cpputest.github.io/).
+The cpputest is compiled according to the instructions mentioned in [Using CppUTest with Makefileworker.mk and gcc](https://cpputest.github.io/).

 3.) ```cd ex-led-scheduler/unit-tests```